 18. They do not test their assumptions

 Just because you made it does not mean your audience will purchase your offer.
 Do not depend on assumptions.
-Instead you need to gather actual facts before moving forward with your idea.
-Ask your customers would they buy the product or service your are thinking about producing.
-Ask them what features and the value that would need to be provided in order for them to make a purchase.
+Instead, you need to gather actual facts before moving forward with your idea.
+Ask your customers if they would buy the product or service you are thinking about producing.
+Ask them what features and the value would need to be provided in order for them to make a purchase.
 This helps you avoid a situation where you make a product or service that is dismissed by your customers.

 19. They do not know how to create content that people read

-The content you provide is how you turn visitors of your website into leads.
-But, this cannot occur if you provide horrible content.
-It is even worse if you have good content but its structure turns people away.
+The content you provide is how you turn visitors to your website into leads.
+But this cannot occur if you provide horrible content.
+It is even worse if you have good content, but its structure turns people away.
 You should not have long paragraphs.
 People will not read them.
 Make your paragraphs 3-4 sentences long.
 Have bullet points.
-Bold important sentences.
+Bold, important sentences.
 Make your content attractive if you want it to be read.